lyonel2017/jasmin-doc/source/Jasmin-language-guide.md

 ```

 ## Left-value
-Basically, a left-value is the location where a value is stored,
+Left-values appear on the left-hand side of assignments.
+A left-value describes the location where a value is stored.

 ### Variables
 ```